yfukasawa/LongQC/README.md

 	brew argp-standalone

 ## The Docker image
 See the docker file in this repository.
 All of dependency will be automatically resoleved.
-I tested the docker image of LongQC on both Linux and Mac. **docker version > 17 is required.**
+I tested the docker image of LongQC on both Linux and Mac.

 ### 1. Build
 	docker build -t LongQC